kianoding/From-Spreadsheet-to-Garment-Tag/Tutorial/Introduction.md

 With proper bag tags (like those used at the V&A), you can walk down the aisle, scan the tags, and pull the exact item immediately.
 But creating these tags manually?
 Opening Word and typing each field for hundreds of items?
 That's hours of repetitive work that this tutorial eliminates.

-## What You'll Learn
-Creating labels manually is time-consuming and error-prone.
-For a 27-item collection:
-- **Manual:** 3-4 hours of copying, formatting, and printing
-- **Automated:** 5 minutes with Python

-## Prerequisites
+## The Resources you need from 'Dataset' folder
 - Basic spreadsheet knowledge (Excel/Google Sheets)
 - The image set in the 'images' folder
-- Google account (for Colab)
+- Additionally, you need a Google account (for Colab)

 > #### A Note About Images
 > **Important:** The photos on these tags are for quick identification, not publication.
 A phone photo taken in storage is perfectly adequate.